The San Diego-Imperial Council recognizes that no two Scouts are exactly alike; each Scout is unique.

 Youth and adults who are developmentally disabled, or youth with severe physical challenges, may be

-considered for registration beyond the age of eligibility for their program: over age 11 for a Cub Scout,
+considered for registration beyond the age of eligibility for their program: age 11 or older for a Cub

-18 as a Boy Scout or Varsity Scout, or 21 as a Venturer or Sea Scout.
+Scout, 18 or older as a Boy Scout or Varsity Scout, or 21 or older as a Venturer or Sea Scout.
+An adult of

-A developmentally disabled adult of any age, for example may be considered for youth membership and join
+any age who has developmental disabilities, for example, may be considered for youth membership and join